Dimension counts for singular rational curves via semigroups: Introduction

 where $t, u$ are homogeneous coordinates on $\mb{P}^1$, and $a_{i,j}$ are complex coefficients for every $i=0, \dots,n$ and $j=0,\dots,d$.
 From this point of view, the natural parameter space for rational curves is thus the Grassmannian $\mb{G}(n,d)$.

 Viewing rational curves as points of the Grassmannian is the point of departure for Griffiths and Harris' proof \cite{GH} of the {\it Brill--Noether theorem} for general curves of genus $g \geq 2$.
 In that work, they show that rational curves with $g$ cusps serve as dimension-theoretic surrogates for general curves of genus $g$, in the sense that the dimensions of the spaces of linear series on such curves are the (generically) expected ones.
 Eisenbud and Harris subsequently reworked (and simplified the proof of) the Brill--Noether result using rational curves with $g$ cusps \cite{EH}.
-The fact that cuspidal, as opposed to nodal, rational curves are the most-amenable to dimension estimates in the Grassmannian is a recurring theme in this work as well: the {\it value semigroups} of unibranch, i.e. cuspidal, singularities have a simple structure, while value semigroups of multibranch singularities do not.
+The fact that cuspidal, as opposed to nodal, rational curves are the most-amenable to dimension estimates in the Grassmannian is a recurring theme in this work as well: the {\it value semigroups} of unibranch, i.e. cuspidal, singularities have a much simple structure than those of singularities with an arbitrary number of branches.

 A key invariant of cusps is their {\it ramification}, or inflection, in a point along their underlying curve.
 In each point $P \in \mb{P}^1$, the morphism $f: \mb{P}^1 \ra \mb{P}^n$ is determined by local sections $(\sig_0,\dots,\sig_n)$ vanishing at orders $a_0 < \dots < a_n$ in $P$.
 Generically, we have $(a_0,a_1,\dots,a_n)= (0,1,\dots,n)$, and the deviation